thestippe/thestippe.github.io/_drafts/statistics/survival_analysis.md

 ## Wrong methods for accounting of censoring

-If you are new to survival analysis and you don't know how to correctly include censoring in your model, you may end up with a biased estimate of the waiting time.
+If you are new to survival analysis, and you don't know how to correctly include censoring in your model, you may end up with a biased estimate of the waiting time.